99x/serverless-react-boilerplate/README.md

 ## Deploying to AWS
 When you are ready to deploy your database and api to AWS, you can create multiple APIGateways for different service level stages.
 For example you can create "dev" and "production" stages.
-When you deploy to a specific stage, it will create a separate database tables for that stage.
+When you deploy to a specific stage, it will create separate database tables for that stage.

+In **serverless/serverless.yml** replace **AWS-ACCOUNT-ID** in the custom authorizer arn.
+The arn should match the serverless-authentication-boilerplate arn for the stage you will be deploying.

 Following command will deploy your local dabase and local API Gateway to AWS in dev service stage.
 ```